Call Today! 888-234-8376

 If you can work under the any occupation disability definition or own-occupation disability definition, but for less money than prior to your disability, the insurer will typically pay you a decreased proportional amount to help make you “whole” compared to where you were financially before the disability.

-Own occupation definition of disability means you cannot perform the substantial and material duties of your own occupation.
+Own occupation definition of disability means you experienced a disability or illness and cannot perform the substantial and material duties of your own occupation.
 This is a more narrow definition than any occupation and allows you to work in another job and still receive benefits if you are not capable of working in your true own occupation.

-Any occupation definition of disability means you cannot perform the substantial and material duties of any gainful employment.
+Any occupation definition of disability means you experienced a disability or illness and cannot perform the substantial and material duties of any gainful employment.

 There are four different policies you can choose: fully underwritten, simplified issue, graded benefit and guaranteed issue.